scrapy/scrapy/docs/topics/settings.rst

 Default: ``{}``

 A dict containing the item pipelines to use, and their orders.
-The dict is empty by default order values are arbitrary but it's customary to define them in the 0-1000 range.
+Order values are arbitrary, but it is customary to define them in the 0-1000 range.
+Lower orders process before higher orders.

-Lists are supported in :setting:`ITEM_PIPELINES` for backwards compatibility, but they are deprecated.

 Example::